Letractively/uliweb/apps/Documents/files/architecture.rst

 these injected objects without importing or declaring them.)
 So you can use ``request``, ``response``, etc. directly in the view function.

-For template, you don't need to invoke them in commonly, just return a dict variable from view function, and Uliweb will automatically find a matched template for you according the function name.
-For example your view function is ``show_document()``, and the default template will be ``show_document.html``.
+The **T** stands for template.
+Templates dont need to be rendered explicitly, just return a dict variable from the view function, and Uliweb will automatically find a matching template to render accrding the function name.
+For example, if your view function is named ``show_document()``, the default template will then be ``show_document.html``.
-And if you return other type object, Uliweb will not use default template for you.
-And you can assign a template filename to ``response.template`` so that the Uliweb will not use the default matched template file but this filename.
+If you decide to return another type of object, Uliweb will not use the above mechanism to render a default template, you will need to assign the view function a template file, this is done as follows:
+``response.template`` = "new_template.html"

 Project Organization
 -----------------------